-This isn’t the first time the benefits of omega-3s have been seriously questioned.
+This isn’t the only time the benefits of omega-3s have been seriously questioned.
 Another meta-analysis2 also concluded that fish oil was no better than a placebo at preventing heart attacks, strokes, and other cardiovascular-related events.

 So what’s going on?

 “Good data indicate that there does appear to be a protective effect of eating food, like salmon and sardines, that are rich in omega-3s, but the verdict is still out on the benefits of fish oil capsules, especially among people with no history of heart disease,” summarizes Kimberly Gomer, MS, RD, Director of Nutrition Research at the Pritikin Longevity Center.

 Adds Dr. Jay Kenney, Nutrition Research Specialist at Pritikin, “When reviewing this latest meta-analysis, we first need to ask: Were the omega-3 supplements that the subjects swallowed correcting a deficiency?
 Or were the pills simply added on top of an already adequate intake of omega-3-rich foods?
 As is the case with most nutrients, a supplement would most likely be beneficial only if people were deficient in the nutrient.”

 Unfortunately, we do not know the pre-study omega-3 status of the subjects in the meta-analysis.
 It was never assessed and/or reported.

 The flip side, as past studies have found, is the dangers of over-supplementation.
 “Research has found, for example, that supplements of vitamins A and E (two vitamins that most Americans are not deficient in) can be harmful,” notes Dr. Kenney.
 Might the same be true of omega-3 supplements for people already well nourished with omega-3s?
 Possibly.
 We do know that too much omega-3 can cause blood thinning.
 There may be other problems.
 We don’t know for sure because the science, as yet, has not been done.